code-payments/code-sdk-php/README.md

 # Code SDK - PHP

-The Code Wallet PHP SDK is a library that empowers PHP developers to easily integrate Code payments into their applications.
+The Code PHP SDK is a library that empowers PHP developers to easily integrate Code payments into their applications.
 With just a few lines of code and minimal setup, you can start accepting payments effortlessly.

 See the [documentation](https://code-wallet.github.io/code-sdk/docs/guide/introduction.html) for detailed information.